Skip to main content

 Roman Development (3rd century BC - 79 AD)

-Pompeii grew from Samnite settlement to major Roman commercial centre with extensive trade networks and bustling markets, whilst Herculaneum developed as elite resort town featuring luxury villas like Villa Oplontis showcasing imperial wealth and sophisticated urban planning.
+Pompeii grew from Samnite settlement to major Roman commercial center with extensive trade networks and bustling markets, while Herculaneum developed as elite resort town featuring luxury villas like Villa Oplontis showcasing imperial wealth and sophisticated urban planning.

 Vesuvius Eruption (24 August 79 AD)